Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 * Only single quotes should be used.
 * Double-quotes should not be used. `ENV['HOME']` and other variables should not be interpolated in the value.
+* Basic tilde expansion is performed on paths, i.e., leading `~/` is expanded to the home directory.
 * Only absolute paths should be given.
 * No glob expansion is performed (*eg* `*` characters are literal), though glob expansion is a desired future feature.